pranigopu/pranigopu.github.io/docs/quotations.md

 ---

-**NOTE**: _Death cannot concern the living because they are alive, nor can it concern the dead because they are not._
+**NOTE**: _Death cannot concern the living because they are alive, and it cannot concern the dead because they are not._

 ---

 To hold that there is a self beyond life is treason to your own self. <br> — ΠΓ, edited from The Nature of Life, Value & Morality

 ## On the pursuit of values
 Values can exist only if one acts to concretise them. <br> — ΠΓ, edited from Moral & Practical Efficacy